Puki4556/Vaccinator/README.md

 ## About the project
 This project supposed to vaccinate your workstation from malware.
-In an attempt to evade analysis and being detected, malware often detects:
+In an attempt to evade analysis and being detected, malware often scans for:
 1) The presence of a forensic process running
 2) The presence of VM Indicators.
-3) The presence of Snadbox Indicators.
+3) The presence of Sandbox Indicators.
-Mostly if the malware detects one of the above it will be suspended or closed or "act natural" (Do only legitimate stuff) so it won't be detected.
+Mostly if the malware detects one of the above it will change it's behaviour: suspended/closed/'act naturally' (Do only legitimate stuff) so it won't be detected.

 # Current status
 currently the main Vaccinator script is not done yet.